joshtemple/lkml/README.md

   }
   ```

-  Blocks have an optional key called `name` (in this case, the name is `price`), and a number of key/value pairs.
+  Dictionaries can have an optional key called `name` (in this case, the name of this block is `price`), as well as a number of key/value pairs.
 To name a block, include the `name` key in the dictionary to be serialized.

-* **If the value is a list**, `lkml` checks the key against a list of repeated keys (e.g. `dimensions`, `views`, etc.).
-If the key is not in the list of repeated keys, `lkml` creates a list.
+* **If the value is a list**, `lkml` checks the key against a list of known repeated keys (e.g. `dimensions`, `views`, etc.).
+If the key is not in the list of known repeated keys, `lkml` creates a list.
 Here's an example of a list in LookML.

   ```lookml
   fields: [orders.price, orders.ordered_date, orders.order_id]
   ```

-  If `lkml` finds a repeated key, it loops through the list and creates LookML based on the type of each element in the list.
+  If `lkml` finds a repeated key, it loops through the elements in the list and creates LookML based on the type of each element in the list (e.g. a block for each join).

   Since some LookML fields can be repeated (e.g. `dimension`), you must represent all fields of that type as a list of objects with a plural key (e.g. `dimensions` instead of `dimension`).

-  For example, multiple joins on an explore would be represented as follows.
+  For example, multiple joins on an explore should be represented as follows.

   ```python
   "joins": [